 Having low vision can lead to losing your ability to drive.
 It's hard to give up the convenience of going where you want whenever you want.
 But you don't have to be homebound.
 You have options for getting around safely.

-Ask your family and friends for help.
+- Ask your family and friends for help.
 If asking for help is hard for you, you could offer to pay for their time or gas to take you on errands.

-Use public transportation.
+- Use public transportation.
 Check with your local transit company for schedules.
 Also see if your area has paratransit services that can take you door-to-door where you need to go.

-Think about using taxis.
+- Think about using taxis.
 It may sound expensive.
 But don't forget that it also costs a lot to own a car, buy gas, and pay for insurance and maintenance.

-Ask your eye doctor or counselor about organizations in your community that offer low-cost alternative transportation.
+- Ask your eye doctor or counselor about organizations in your community that offer low-cost alternative transportation.

 There are many resources to help you meet the challenges of living with reduced vision and keep your quality of life.

 Seek counseling, rehabilitation, and training

-Rehabilitation counselors and teachers who can address specific needs.
+- Rehabilitation counselors and teachers who can address specific needs.

-Orientation and mobility specialists.
+- Orientation and mobility specialists.

 - Professional counselors.
 They can offer guidance and support in dealing with the emotional and psychological effects of living with impaired vision.